 In England, the Abolitionist movement tried to persuade Parliament to legislate against slavery, at first with little luck.
 What finally started to budge things in the right direction was a long and arduous boycott against West Indies sugar – by housewives who refused to support the product.
 You have to remember that women, at the time, didn’t even have the right to vote, and their political power was negligible.
 This was the one way they could assert themselves and make positive change.
 Sugar producers and merchants who could sell a more “fair-trade” version of the commodity from the East Indies saw the opportunity and seized it, making their slave-free sugar the winning brand.
 The boycott was part of the overall movement that would eventually turn the tide in abolishing slavery.

-You and I, however, do have a choice – a choice to make buying decisions that are kind to ourselves, our families, to animals, and to the planet.
+You and I, however, do have a choice – a choice to make buying decisions that are kind to ourselves, our families, to workers, and to the planet.
+Ultimately, it’s a win for businesses, as well.
 As the tide changes, largely through consumer action, government policies and regulations will, indeed, catch up.
 Yes, it’s important to write letters to your representatives, protest, organize with other like-minded individuals to bring about political reform, and mark your X at the ballot box.
 But, in the meantime, there are decisions you can make, today, that will start the process of change.
 Ethical products are already widely available, making the switch for the consumer all the easier.
 Buy them.
 It’s a vote you’re casting – make it count.